nooesc/linear-4-terminal/README.md

-# Linear CLI Tool
+# Linear CLI - Command Line Interface for Linear.app

-A comprehensive command-line interface for Linear's project management API, built in Rust.
-This tool allows you to interact with Linear from your terminal, manage issues, projects, teams, and more.
+A fast, powerful terminal client for Linear project management.
+Access Linear's GraphQL API directly from your command line to manage issues, projects, and teams without leaving your terminal.
+Built with Rust for speed and reliability.

+**Perfect for developers who want to:**
+- Create and update Linear issues without switching to a browser
+- Automate Linear workflows with scripts
+- Perform bulk operations on issues and projects
+- Stay in the terminal while managing project tasks

 ![Linear CLI Demo](assets/linear-cli-demo.png)

+## Why Use Linear CLI?

+- **Speed**: No browser needed - manage Linear issues at terminal speed
+- **Automation**: Script your workflows and integrate with other tools
+- **Focus**: Stay in your development environment without context switching
+- **Power**: Bulk operations and advanced filtering not available in the web UI

-## Features
+## Key Features

-✅ **Authentication**: Support for API keys and secure configuration
-✅ **Issue Management**: Create, list, filter, and search issues
+✅ **Full Linear API Access**: Create, read, update, and delete issues and projects
-✅ **Project Management**: Create and list projects
-✅ **Team Management**: List teams and their information
-✅ **Advanced Filtering**: Filter by status, assignee, team, priority
+✅ **Smart Filtering**: Filter by status, assignee, team, priority, or search text
+✅ **Beautiful Output**: Color-coded terminal display with status grouping
-✅ **Multiple Output Formats**: Simple, table, and JSON output
+✅ **Multiple Formats**: Export to JSON, table view, or simple text
-✅ **Real-time Data**: Direct integration with Linear's GraphQL API
+✅ **Secure Authentication**: API key management with environment variables
+✅ **Cross-platform**: Works on macOS, Linux, and Windows (WSL)
+✅ **Blazing Fast**: Built with Rust for instant response times

 ## Installation